 A qualified plan established by employers to which eligible employees may make salary deferral (salary reduction) contributions on a post-tax and/or pretax basis.
-Employers offering a 401(k) plan may make matching or non-elective contributions to the plan on behalf of eligible employees and may also add a profit-sharing feature to the plan.
-Earnings accrue on a tax-deferred basis.
+Employers offering a 401(k) plan may make matching or non-elective contributions to the plan on behalf of eligible employees.
+Additionally, employers may also choose to include a profit-sharing feature to the plan.
+Earnings also accrue on a tax-deferred basis.

 Contact Our Retirement Specialists Today

 Take the next step.
 Call our retirement specialists today at (214) 891-8131 to discuss the workplace savings plan that may be right for you and your business.
 Or, contact us via the form below and one of our retirement plan specialists will respond to your inquiry.